-In present time, it would not be wrong to say that every consulting firm and software vendor has created their own definition of Big Data.
-Well, I would definitely vote against any kind of definition, because there is no particular way to define this situation.
-For this reason, it is essential to highlight the myths surrounding Big Data technology.
+In present time, it would not be wrong to say that almost every consulting firm and software solution has created their own definition of Big Data.
+Well, we would definitely vote against any kind of definition, because there is no particular way to define this situation.
+For this reason, it is essential to highlight and burst the myths surrounding Big Data technology.

 Myth no. 1: The Entire Data is Accessible